-We are a system integrator of FANUC industrial robots, which allows us to offer flexible and reliable solutions for welding, palletizing, depalletizing, pick and place, packaging and other material handling applications.
+We are a system integrator of industrial robots such as FANUC and other brands, which allows us to offer flexible and reliable solutions for welding, palletizing, depalletizing, pick and place, packaging and other material handling applications.
 We offer a complete industrial robots integration solution that includes the installation and programming of industrial robots and peripherals and other supporting infrastructure such as the design and manufacture of custom grippers, conveyor belts, manipulators, machine vision, Ignition based industrial control systems, dosing systems, sensors and measuring instruments and more.

 What is a system robot integrator?